‘The Lord is near to all who call on him, to all who call on him in truth’ – Psalm 145:18

 If you would like someone to pray with or for you, please contact the office.

-When there’s not a pandemic on, if you’d like to pray with others, on Tuesday mornings, you can join us at 9.15am for a simple spoken prayer service in the Worship space.
+When there’s not a pandemic on, if you’d like to pray with others, on Tuesday mornings, you can join us at 9.15am for an informal but communal time of prayer in the Worship space.
 Both of our Sunday services have dedicated time set aside for prayer as part of the service.
-During lockdown, you’re welcome to join our Tuesday prayer service on Zoom, please contact the office for login details.
+During lockdown, you’re welcome to join our Tuesday prayer service on Zoom, or our prayer meeting for Townhill on Monday evenings, please contact the office for login details

 Learning to pray